 Here are the top 15 best post-apocalyptic books to read (in no particular order, by the way!):

 The Road by Cormac McCarthy

 Pulitzer Prize-winning novel The Road is practically required reading as far as the best post-apocalyptic books go.
 The bleak, minimalist style seems appropriate to the setting of nuclear winter, and although the book isn’t heavy on plot, it still manages to be completely absorbing.

-Although generally a person that likes neat resolutions and explanations for everything, I still found this book incredibly compelling although it has neither of those things.
-There is no distinct beginning, climax, and conclusion — it is just a father and son wandering toward the coast, with no clear idea of what they will do when they reach it.
+Although generally a person who likes neat resolutions and explanations for everything, I still found this book incredibly compelling although it has neither of those things.
+There is no distinct beginning, climax, or conclusion — it is just a father and son wandering toward the coast, with no clear idea of what they will do when they reach it.
 It is implied that there was some sort of nuclear warfare, but no further explanation than that.
 Readers who can get past that will find McCarthy’s writing style both poetic and hauntingly beautiful.
 Read the official synopsis here.

 The Stand by Stephen King

 It seems only natural to include master of horror Stephen King on this list with his apocalyptic contribution The Stand.
 It’s about a plague that is accidentally unleashed upon the world from a government lab and wipes out most of humanity (save those that are mysteriously immune), which would be compelling enough in its own right; but, this being Stephen King, he, of course, has to add some supernatural elements as well.

 God is present as well; not the benevolent deity we are used to, but the vengeful, angry Old Testament God, giving this book the feel of an epic biblical story.
 If you’re feeling especially ambitious, you can read the uncut version, which is several hundred pages longer than the one originally released in 1980.
 Read the official synopsis here.